Cog-Creators/Red-DiscordBot/docs/index.rst

 ..
-Red - Discord Bot documentation master file, created by
+Blue - Discord Bot documentation master file, created by
     sphinx-quickstart on Thu Aug 10 23:18:25 2017.
     You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

 .. _main:

-Welcome to Red - Discord Bot's documentation!
+Welcome to Blue - Discord Bot's documentation!
 =============================================

 .. toctree::